danielsaidi/TagKit/README.md

 pod TagKit
 ```

+You can also clone the repository and build the library locally.

 ## Getting started

-To get started with Tag, have a look at [this getting started guide][GettingStarted].
+The online documentation has a [getting-started guide][Getting-Started] that will help you get started with the library.

 ## Documentation

-The [online documentation][Documentation] contains more information, code examples etc. and makes it easy to overview the various parts of the library.
+The [online documentation][Documentation] has articles, code examples etc. that let you overview the various parts of the library.

 The online documentation is currently iOS-specific.
 To generate documentation for other platforms, open the package in Xcode, select a simulator then run `Product/Build Documentation`.